dojoengine/book/docs/pages/framework/world/events.md

 }
 ```

-When this model is updated, the `World` contract will emit an event with the following structure:
+When this model is updated with the `set!` [macro](/framework/contracts/macros.md#set), the world contract will emit an event with the following structure:

 ```rust
 #[derive(Drop, starknet::Event)]